-1. Completing the 201-202 level courses in a modern, widely spoken foreign language such as Chinese, French, or Spanish.
+1. Completing the 201-202 level courses in a modern, widely spoken foreign language such as French or Spanish.

-- 2. Completing the 201-202 level courses in a classical written language, such as Latin (offered infrequently), New Testament Greek, and Biblical Hebrew, plus an additional six credit hours from the following international culture courses: - Chinese 320-Introduction to Chinese Civilization (taught in English) - Communication Studies 225-Intercultural Communication or Global Studies 300-International Manners and Mores - English 205-World Literature I or 206-World Literature II - Global Studies 310-Chicano/Latin American Literature (taught in English) - Music 329-World Music: Africa and the Americas or 330-World Music: Asia and the Middle East - Political Science 341-African Politics, 342-Middle Eastern Politics, or 344-Asian Politics - Psychology 200-Cross-Cultural Psychology - Religion 342-Christianity and the Modern World - Sociology 103-Cultural Anthropology - Completing the 101-102 level course sequence in the same modern, widely spoken foreign language, such as Chinese, French, or Spanish
+- 2. Completing the 201-202 level courses in a classical written language, such as Latin (offered infrequently), New Testament Greek, and Biblical Hebrew, plus an additional six credit hours from the following international culture courses: - Communication Arts 225-Intercultural Communication or Global Studies 300-International Manners and Mores - English 205-World Literature I or 206-World Literature II - Global Studies 310-Chicano/Latin American Literature (taught in English) - Music 329-World Music: Africa and the Americas or 330-World Music: Asia and the Middle East - Political Science 341-African Politics, 342-Middle Eastern Politics, or 344-Asian Politics - Psychology 200-Cross-Cultural Psychology - Religion 342-Christianity and the Modern World - Sociology 103-Cultural Anthropology - Completing the 101-102 level course sequence in the same modern, widely spoken foreign language, such as French or Spanish.